schnador/geoguessr-lmao/README.md

 ## Usage

+### General Usage

 1. Visit your [Liked Maps page](https://www.geoguessr.com/me/likes) on GeoGuessr.
 2. Add tags

-   - Enable "Edit tags" (bottom of the controls panel)
+   - Enable "Editmode ✏️"
    - Add a tag by either entering a text or selecting one from the list of available tags:
      ![Add a tag](https://github.com/schnador/geoguessr-lmao/raw/main/img/add-tag.png)
    - Press enter to confirm
-   - Disable "Edit tags" when you are done
+   - Disable "Editmode ✏️" when you are done

 3. Use the control panel to:
    - Filter maps by tags
      - "Any"-Mode: Shows maps, which contain ANY of the selected tags.
      - "All"-Mode: Shows maps, which contains ALL of the selected tags.
-   - Toggle visibility of user, Learnable Meta, and default tags
+   - Toggle visibility of user, Learnable Meta, regions and default tags
-   - Learnable Meta maps are automatically recognized and tagged!
+   - Learnable Meta maps are automatically recognized and tagged along with their regions!

+### Clearing the filters

+To clear the current filters, just click the 🗑️ button

+### Exporting & Importing your tags (+ Backups)

+If you play geoguessr on different devices or browsers, you can always use the export and import buttons in ⚙️

+This simply downloads a json file which you can then import again.

+This is also useful for making backups.

 ---

 ## Future plans

-- Automatically add Learnable Meta category tags from https://learnablemeta.com/maps
-  - for example: "World", "Europe", "Asia", etc..
 - Rework layout & styling for better usability
+  - "Search" Panel!
 - Create video to show installation and usage
-- Persist filterstate
-- Delete all filters button
 - Integrate with available scripts that work on the liked maps page
 - Filter favourites??